samuellapnadia/eshop/README.md

 ## Reflection 1
 While working on this project, I applied several clean code principles to enhance readability and maintainability.
 Here are a few examples:

-1. Meaningful Names: I used descriptive and meaningful names throughout the code, such as productId and productName for variables, and updatedProduct for parameters.
+1. **Meaningful Names**: I used descriptive and meaningful names throughout the code, such as productId and productName for variables, and updatedProduct for parameters.
 This helps make the code easier to understand.
-2. Comments: I added comments to some functions to clarify their purpose.
+2. **Comments**: I added comments to some functions to clarify their purpose.

 I also applied some secure coding practices, such as implementing private variables (productId, productName, and productQuantity) to ensure proper encapsulation.
 However, I realized there’s some improvement needed, particularly in implementing Input Data Validation (such as using annotations like @Min, @NotBlank, and @Valid) to ensure only valid data is processed.
 Additionally, while I haven’t explicitly implemented output data encoding, the use of Thymeleaf in my HTML files automatically does output encoding, helping to avoid potential XSS attacks.